A model-free approach for solving choice-based competitive facility location problems using simulation and submodularity

 The paper is structured as follows.
-In Section~\ref{sec:max_capture_problem}, we formulate the maximum capture problem under a general random utility maximization framework.
-The MOA algorithm by \citet{Mai_2020} is briefly discussed in Section \ref{sec:MOA}.
-Our simulation-based approach is then presented in Section~\ref{sec:simul_method}.
-In Section~\ref{sec:info_theo}, we introduce an information-theoretic perspective on the problem.
-Computational experiments are presented in Section~\ref{sec:experiments}, and Section~\ref{sec:conclusion} concludes the paper.
+Section~\ref{sec:max_capture_problem} presents the problem and introduces our notation.
+Section~\ref{sec:methods} discusses existing methods from the literature for solving the CBCFLP.
+Section~\ref{sec:simul_method} presents our partial Benders decomposition approach.
+Section~\ref{sec:info_theo} presents the information-theoretic study.
+The computational experiments are reported in Section~\ref{sec:experiments}, and Section~\ref{sec:conclusion} concludes the paper.